snakemake/snakemake-executor-plugin-googlebatch/README.md

 snakemake --jobs 1 --executor googlebatch --googlebatch-project myproject --googlebatch-region us-central1
 ```

+You can provide one or more custom arguments, as shown in the table below, to customize your batch run.
+Note that batch offers setup snippets to help with more complex setups (e.g,.
+MPI).
+See [batch snippets](#batch-snippets)
+for more information.

+### Logging

+For logging, we provide status updates in the Snakemake terminal you have running locally.
+For full logs, you can
+go to the [Google Cloud Batch interface](https://console.cloud.google.com/batch/jobs?project=llnl-flux) and click
+on your job of interest, and then the "Logs" tab.
+If you don't see logs, look in the "Events" tab, as usually there
+is an error with your configuration (e.g., an unknown image or family).

 ### Arguments

 And custom arguments can be any of the following, either on the command line or provided in the environment.